 When Navy rallied to defeat Air Force 34-25 on Oct.
 5, the Midshipmen took the inside track on regaining the Commander-in-Chief’s Trophy, which goes to the service academy football squad with the best record in the round-robin series between the U.S. Military Academy, U.S. Naval Academy, and U.S. Air Force Academy.

-So, let’s fix that prior to the next CINC contest, when Air Force hosts Army on Nov.
-2. Here are some quick facts to show off at your next alumni outing or tailgate:
+So, let’s fix that.
+Here are some quick facts to show off at your next alumni outing or tailgate:

 1. Off to a late start.
 Air Force, the youngest of the three academies, graduated its first class in 1959.
 That was also the first year the Falcons faced the Black Knights, managing a 13-13 tie on Halloween in New York’s Yankee Stadium.
 Air Force first played Navy the following year (the Mids won, 35-3, in Baltimore), but the trophy wasn’t awarded until 1972, the first season featuring all three rivalry games.